daanishrasheed/daanishrasheed.github.io/_posts/2020-4-21-churn-model.md

 ## Evaluation

 We evaluated our model on unseen test data and got a ROC AUC score of 0.858.
 This leads us to believe that our model will generalize well to future data.

+To see the methods used to derive these results, [click here](https://github.com/daanishrasheed/churn-model)